Agriculture in New Zealand: History

 Following their settlement of New Zealand in the 13th century, the Māori people developed economic systems involving hunting, foraging, and agriculture.
 The Māori people valued land and especially horticulture, with many and various traditional Māori proverbs and legends emphasise the importance of gardening.
 While the tropical Polynesian islands of their ancestors' origin were prime cultivation sites of various important canoe plants like breadfruit and coconut, the colder climates of New Zealand hindered this continuation drastically reducing their inventory to 6, three of them being root crops (kūmara, uwhi and taro) and were only optimally their most productive in the North Island.

 European and American explorers, missionaries and settlers introduced new animals and plants from 1769, and mass European settlement and land transfer led in the second half of the 19th century to an agricultural system featuring large Australian-style pastoral runs raising sheep.
 Immigrant land-hunger, innovations in refrigeration in the 1880s and the rise of dairying fostered the land reforms of John McKenzie in the 1890s, permitting an agricultural landscape of smaller family-based farms which became New Zealand's 20th-century agricultural norm (the oft-repeated cliché trumpets that agriculture/farming/farmers constitute "the backbone of the [New Zealand] economy") - challenged only in recent years by the growth in large-scale commercial industrial agriculture and in lifestyle blocks.

-A flax industry existed from about 1860 until a decline up to 1985 harvesting the native Phormium tenax.
-It is unrelated to the flax in the Linum genus.
+A industry based on the gathering and production of native Phormium fibres (esp.
+P. tenax, known in English as "flax") existed from about 1860 until a decline up to 1985.